gjanders/SplunkVersionControl/README.md

 Note that you can run this from the command line if the logs are not getting populated:

 `splunk cmd splunkd print-modinput-config splunkversioncontrol_backup splunkversioncontrol_backup://<your_input_name_goes_here>`

+If the issue relates to restoration, ensure that the user configured for the restore section has the required access to run the reports that access the `_audit` index, along with the REST endpoint for users.
+Finally the user to restore reports must be able to write the knowledge objects.
+For further information also refer to the Security Concerns section of this document.

 Finally the log files are mentioned under the "Where are the logs?" section of this document